dselman/docgen/README.md

 In this scenario we define a data model for a `Patient`, and then create a document generation template that refers to `Patient` properties.
-We show how to create the model, template, conditional logic that allow you to generate a document from a JSON data payload which describes a given patient.
+We show how to create the model, template, conditional logic and formulae that allow you to generate a document from a JSON data payload which describes a given patient.

-In addition we show how to use the Accord Project markdown-transformation stack to transform the output of document generation to various output formats, including markdown, PDF and HTML.
+In addition we show how to use the Accord Project markdown-transformation stack to transform the output of document generation to various output formats, including JSON, markdown, PDF and HTML.

 ## Data Model

-The data model is defined using the Concerto modelling language in [./model/model.cto].
+The data model is defined using the Concerto modelling language in [model.cto](./model/model.cto).
 We define a `PatientClause` with some required and optional properties — a mixture of primitive and complex types.

 ## Template (Grammar)